segmentio/segment-docs/src/protocols/faq.md

 Transformations introduce advanced logic that at scale may impact performance of client-side libraries.
 If you are interested in testing new functionality which supports device-mode destination transformations in analytics.js, contact your account rep.

-### Is Destination Filters applied before or after my Protocol Transformation?
+### Are Destination Filters applied before or after my Protocols Transformations?

 That depends.
-If you are working with Source transformation level based, Protocols conversion will come first.
-If you are dealing with destination scoped transformation (specific destination setting), filtering comes prior to Protocols changes.
+If you are working with source-level Transformations, the Protocols conversion will come first.
+If you are dealing with a destination scoped transformation (which is set to only impact data going to a specific destination), Destination Filters will be applied prior to Protocols Transformations.

 ### Why do I need Protocols to use transformations?